Defining “Without Electricity”

 Yes.
 A portable space heater like this very popular Mr. Heater is a fantastic option for those of you who want to be cozy warm at night and not worry about draining your batteries as you sleep.

-I have stayed in a truck bed camper like this Adventure Truck Camper while on ski trips and used a portable space heater to stay warm all weekend.
+I have stayed in a truck bed camper like this Rear folding Camper while on ski trips and used a portable space heater to stay warm all weekend.

 Caution: Potential Moisture

 Be aware of moisture buildup if you opt to use a propane powered space heater in your camper.
 Portable propane heaters produce wet heat, meaning the heat they produce also creates moisture.